-My earlier work in the Arctic seeded in me a passion for studying diversity in rugged, remote landscapes, so I am excited to continue my work in this challenging and beatiful new coastal system.
+My earlier work in the Arctic seeded in me a passion for studying diversity in rugged, remote landscapes, so I am excited to continue my work in this challenging and beautiful new coastal system.

 My doctoral studies at McGill University took me to Arctic Canada, a region of tremendous social and ecological significance facing serious environmental threats.
 Despite the fact that arthropods are critical components of northern ecosystems and perform many important ecological functions, they are poorly understood.

 I used arthropod communities from Arctic Canada to study large-scale patterns of species distribution, diversity and community structure.
 Beetles were the principal model taxon in my research.

 To determine the underlying mechanisms responsible for temporal patterns of biodiversity, as well as patterns on a large spatial scale, I tested whether spatial, biotic or climatic variables explained latitudinal gradients of species diversity, taxonomic assemblage structure, and trait-based functional diversity.
 Climate, especially temperature, appears to be the most significant driver at this cross-continental spatial extent.

 What are some of the highlights of this work?

 1. It’s one of the largest standardized, field-based studies of terrestrial biodiversity patterns and processes, and one of few that has tested relationships between species diversity, ecological functions, and mechanistic processes at this scale.

 2. Over 11,000 beetle specimens – including uncommon, rare, or new species – are now deposited in three internationally significant entomological research collections, and 9000 of these records are open-access (check them out here!)